autonity/docs.autonity.org/glossary/index.md

 The process by which stake is delegated to a validator node in a Proof of Stake (PoS) blockchain.
 Validators with bonded stake participate in transaction validation if a member of the consensus committee.
 Stake can be [self-bonded](/glossary/#self-bonded) or [delegated](/glossary/#delegated).

 ## staking rewards
-Revenue earned by bonded stake when it is actively securing the network during consensus.
+Staking rewards are a distribution of fee revenue entitlement to all holders of bonded stake actively backing consensus.

 Only stake bonded to members of the current consensus committee earn staking rewards.

 ## staking wallet account
 The [account](/glossary/#account) used by a [stakeholder](/glossary/#stakeholder) for stake delegation.
 This is the account address used to submit transactions for operations to: